 Wondering what NOT to buy at Costco?

-Let me start out by telling you that I really do like shopping at Costco.
+First, let me start out by telling you that I really DO like shopping at Costco.

 Don't believe me?
 Here's proof.